vijanipiyawardana/MentalHealthAnalysisPlatform/README.md

 ## Mental Health Analysis Platform

-@@Project:@@ Deep Learning Model Development for Mental Health Condition Classification
+@@ Project: @@ Deep Learning Model Development for Mental Health Condition Classification

 **Objective:** Train a deep learning model to classify mental health conditions based on the features in the dataset.